Jeremiah 16 – Living Signs of Coming Judgment

 “And it shall be, when you show this people all these words, and they say to you, ‘Why has the LORD pronounced all this great disaster against us?
 Or what is our iniquity?
 Or what is our sin that we have committed against the LORD our God?’ then you shall say to them, ‘Because your fathers have forsaken Me,’ says the LORD; ‘they have walked after other gods and have served them and worshiped them, and have forsaken Me and not kept My law.
 And you have done worse than your fathers, for behold, each one follows the dictates of his own evil heart, so that no one listens to Me.
 Therefore I will cast you out of this land into a land that you do not know, neither you nor your fathers; and there you shall serve other gods day and night, where I will not show you favor.’”

 a.
 Why has the LORD pronounced all this great disaster against us: Several times in the Book of Jeremiah, the LORD anticipated this question from the people and leaders of Judah and was concerned to answer it.
-It was important to God that they do not regard the calamity as misfortune or bad luck; they needed to see that it was a just response to their sin and rebellion.
+It was important to God that they did not regard the calamity as misfortune or bad luck; they needed to see that it was a just response to their sin and rebellion.

 b.
 Because your fathers have forsaken Me: This coming conquest and exile of Judah was not due to the sin of only one generation.
 It was hardened rebellion over several generations that brought Judah to their soon-to-come judgment.

 c.
-And you have done worse than your fathers, for behold, each one follows the dictates of his own evil heart: The sins of their fathers were enough to made them liable for judgment, but beyond that they added their own guilt.
+And you have done worse than your fathers, for behold, each one follows the dictates of his own evil heart: The sins of their fathers were enough to make them liable for judgment, but beyond that they added their own guilt.
 To the sins of their fathers (idolatry and rejection of the LORD’s ways), they also worshipped self in a significant way.

 d.
 I will cast you out of this land into a land you do not know: Because of the collective guilt of their fathers and their own generation, conquest and exile were sure to come.